texfaq/texfaq.github.io/FAQ-TeXfuture.md

 ---
+title:  What is the future of TeX?
 section: The Background
 date: 2014-06-10
 ---

-# What is the future of TeX?

 Knuth has declared that he will do no further development of TeX;
 he will continue to fix any bugs that are reported to him (though